garrettdevereux/ComputerVisionFinal/README.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 <h2><img src="website/preexisting.png" alt="Preexisting Work.png" width="50px" height="50px"> Preexisting Work</h2>
-<p>All of the code in this repository is brand new for this project, using Joseph Redmon's PyTorch tutorial (link here) as inspiration and utilizing the Kaggle Sports Images Dataset (link here).
+<p>All of the code in this repository is brand new for this project, using Professor Joseph Redmon's PyTorch tutorial (link here) as inspiration and utilizing the Kaggle Sports Images Dataset (link here).
 All of the implementation resides in Final_Project.ipynb (link here) from a Colab project, and contains comprehensive documentation.
 The notebook provides a step-by-step walk though of the project as well as an analysis of the results.
 This site only synthesizes the information found from the notebook.  </p>

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)